 It’s up to parents at Fredericktown United Methodist to decide whether to worship with their children or send them to Junior Church, offered three Sundays a month through fifth grade.
 Fourth Sundays, though, involve the whole family in this Ohio congregation.

 While leading a project to teach Fredericktown parents and kids about worship, Mary Elder noticed that the “congregation was really drawn to the message of a drama given by three generations of one family.”
 Families also enjoyed creating pieces of banners that now hang in the sanctuary.

 The latest idea is to start an Ask the Pastor option.
 “Parents and Sunday school teachers say kids sometimes ask questions that are difficult to answer.
 Students can put their questions in a box or jar.
 The pastor will help decide how to address these during worship,” Elder says.

-Read Carolyn C. Brown’s practical books on engaging children in worship:
+Read Carolyn C. Brown’s practical books and article on engaging children in worship:

 What is the best way you’ve found to bring all ages together to, in Carolyn C. Brown’s words, “cook up some worship”?